-Four years after the Second World War, when I was knee high to a grasshopper, my Dad George (Snr) would take me for a Sunday morning stroll through Liverpool City centre where devastation from the Blitz was still very evident.
-Dad had been an Auxiliary Fireman throughout those terrible days and he’d often relate stories about firefighting episodes.
-On the rare Sunday it rained, he’d show me the eclectic collection of water colours and sketches he’d created throughout the war..
+Four years after the Second World War, when I was knee high to a grasshopper, my Dad George (Snr) would take me for a Sunday morning stroll through Liverpool City centre where devastation from the Blitz was still evident.
+Dad, an Auxiliary Fireman throughout those terrible days would relate stories about firefighting episodes.
+And on a rainy Sunday, he’d show me the eclectic collection of water colours and sketches he’d created throughout the war.

-It took a further 30 years, my retirement and lots of thought before I could start on the project.
-A further six years of research including visits to Ramsgate where dad was born, and to Liverpool to where he relocated – and I was born.
-Then I began writing, influenced by the style of Irish storytellers, the keepers of oral history .
-Flights of Fantasy, completed at the end of last year, is a beautifully illustrated, A4, paperback book published by Suzanne Lau in World of Creative Dreams Without which my ‘Flight of Fantasy’ would still be just that.
+It took a further 30 years before I could start on the project.
+Six years of research including visits to Ramsgate where dad was born, and to Liverpool to where he relocated – and I was born.
+Then I began writing…

 All Images and text in this website are copyright: ©George Munday, 2022 and may not be used without the prior permission of the copyright holder.